Revisiting Q-ball Interactions with Matters: Non-relativistic Scattering of Nucleons

 Here, $h_\ell^{(1,2)} (x)$ is the spherical Hankel functions.

 Let us start with the case where there is no propagating mode inside the Q-ball.
-The eigenfunctions inside the Q-ball are given by the modified spherical Hankel functions, which is regular at the origin.
+The wave functions inside the Q-ball are given by the modified spherical Hankel functions, which is regular at the origin.